PTegmark/Scratch-GANPaint/README.md

 ![Image of Blocks Playground](BlocksPlayground.png)

-The blocks playground loads only Scratch's blocks and nothing else, which lets you test the changes you've made to scratch-blocks without having to wait for "npm run prepublish" and "scratch-gui" to run.
+The blocks playground loads only Scratch's blocks and nothing else, which lets you test the changes you've made to scratch-blocks without having to wait for "npm run prepublish" and "npm start" to run.
 If you're working on the GAN Paint extension, a GAN Paint block is already included for you to use.
 If you need to add your own new block to the blocks playground, or if you need to modify an existing block in the blocks playground, you'll need to make changes to the files "scratch-blocks/blocks_vertical/default_toolbox.js" and/or "scratch-blocks/blocks_vertical/extensions.js".
 For more information, see step 6 of the list of steps for implementing the ganpaint field type in the section "How to make custom field types".